DeclanChidlow/vale.rocks/src/pages/contact.md

 ---

-If you need to verify that communication is genuinely from me (which is increasingly important in the age of misinformation), you can do so using my PGP key.
+If, in this age of increasing misinformation, you need to verify that communication is genuinely from me, you can do so using my PGP key.

 <details>
-    <summary>View public PGP Key</summary>
+    <summary>Public PGP Key</summary>

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----